RiverMckegney/First_git/README.md

 The 'pull' option or pulling changes is when you want to download/extract or bring down file changes that collaborators made (currently stored in github) and add thoes updates to your local repository in Rstudio.

+Starting to understand now: The difference between sending a commit vs sending a push.
+A commit adds the changes you made along with my message about what thoes changes are to Git (I mean Git Bash).
+Then after that you need to send a 'push' (by pressing the push button) to make thoes changes happen and appear on GitHub.
+So Git Bash is the intermediary player that I communicate with to confirm exchanges between Rstudio and GitHub.

+Live habitat now: The happs routine now will be pulling all changes into your local system repository (notable when using another computer), then changing stuff around in Rstudio, making a commit (frequently, early & often) to Git (it a commitment that I set, like staging a plan - stowing away backups, reviewing preps, and rigging appropriately), and atlast pushing that change to GitHub.